-Of the \$20,000 people in the Jobactive caseload when Labor came to government, 57 per cent were in the lowest skill category (Certificate 1 or secondary education) but just 14 per cent of advertised jobs were suitable for this cohort.
+Of the 820,000 people in the Jobactive caseload when Labor came to government, 57 per cent were in the lowest skill category (Certificate 1 or secondary education) but just 14 per cent of advertised jobs were suitable for this cohort.

-The numbers were better for higherskilled cohorts but national data obscurse local mismatches.
-For example, a quarter of the then Jobactive caseload (now transitioned to Workforce Australia) had a Vocational Education and Training (VET) qualification while 42 per cent of advertised jobs across the country suited this group.
+The numbers were better for higherskilled cohorts but national data obscures local mismatches.
+For example, a quarter of the then Jobactive caseload (now transitioned to Workforce Australia) had a Vocational Education and Training (VET) qualification while 42 per cent of advertised jobs across while 42 per cent of advertised jobs across the country suited this group.
 There was no guarantee, however, that the jobs were located near the people trying to find them.
+Three-quarters of the entire caseload of unemployed people, according to the figures briefed to Burke when he began the job, are long-termers.
+In other words, they have been on income support for more than a year.